rabwill/react-feedback-incoming-webhook/README.md

 ## Summary

 A simple SPFx feedback webpart which sends notifications to a Microsoft Teams channel when any user gives a feedback for a page in the portal.
-Uses adaptive cards for both the feedback form as well as the [Incoming Webhool Url](https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook?WT.mc_id=m365-11878-rwilliams) to post notification message in Teams.
+Uses adaptive cards for both the feedback form as well as the notification message for the connector([Incoming Webhook](https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook?WT.mc_id=m365-11878-rwilliams)) to post notification in Teams.

 ![main-image](./assets/main.png)